"Let him who would enjoy a good future

 One in two odds are a pretty sure thing.
 I’d bet on those odds all day.

-But here's a question.
+But here's another question.
 Did you know the odds of getting cancer in America are about the same?
 One out of every two men in America will get cancer in their lifetime.
 A little better for women, but not by much: under 1 in three.
 Now those odds are not so good.

-I don't know why, but given those odds at winning the imaginary lottery above most people tend to think they are going to win it.
+I don't know why, but given those odds at winning that imaginary lottery above most people tend to think they are going to win it.
 It's nearly a sure thing and everyone is rushing out to buy tickets.

 And yet, for some reason, when I talk to people and let them know the odds of getting cancer are 1 out of every 2 people, they aren't rushing out to change their diets, start exercising, or take other steps to lower their risk.